bitrifttech/lora_vs_full_layer_training/continual_learning_lora_vs_full_layer_experiment/results.md

 # Continual Learning Experiment: Detailed Results Analysis

+## ⚠️ Parameter Count Correction Notice

+**Important Update**: The original analysis incorrectly reported LoRA parameters as ~60K (0.1%).
+The correct count is ~1.78M parameters (2.8%) for the full LoRA implementation across all encoder/decoder layers.
+This document has been updated with the corrected values.
+The core findings about performance and continual learning effectiveness remain unchanged.

 ## Executive Summary

 This document presents a comprehensive analysis of an experiment comparing two continual learning approaches for code generation models: **LoRA (Low-Rank Adaptation)** and **Full Layer Training**.
 The experiment demonstrates that both approaches successfully mitigate catastrophic forgetting while showing distinct performance characteristics.